svshiva/Face_Count_and_Recognition_API/README.md

         "image": "path//to//image"
     }

->Note Remeber to use double forward slashes in path.
+>Note: Remember to use double forward slashes in path.
 ---
 ---
 ## 2. Face Validation API